mediaexplorer74/PlatformerMini/README.md

 - No game scene scaling on sersor screen.
 TouchPanelSwipe not coded yet.
 - Level 3 (in Level select menu) has incorrected xbf files (copy of level2)
 - Low gravity (Hyper-jumping).
 This is powered on only for game process debug symplify :)
-- On W10M Astoria, this app still not operable... so strange (too huge resources? kbd/touchpalen handling errors?)
+- On W10M Astoria, this app still not operable... so strange (too huge resources? some kbd/touchpanel handling errors??)

 ## References